You at 34 weeks pregnant

 You’ll also be offered Anti-D if you have a bleed during pregnancy.
-This reduces the risks of health problems.
+This reduces the risk of health problems.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
-You’ll have another Anti-D injection if your baby is Rh-positive.
+You’ll be offered another Anti-D injection if your baby is Rh-positive.

 Ask your doctor or midwife for more information.

-Pre-eclampsia is a serious condition that affects up to 15% of pregnant women and can occur after 20 weeks of pregnancy.
+Pre-eclampsia is a serious condition that affects up to 15% of pregnant women.
+It can occur after 20 weeks of pregnancy.

 Symptoms of pre-eclampsia include: